 This tool encourages a group to look at a situation from a new angle.
 Each 'hat' represents a different way of looking at something.
 There are a number of ways to do this exercise.
 For example, individuals within the group can wear different hats whilst the group discuss an issue.
 Another alternative is that everyone in the group can try on one of the 'thinking hats' for a while, then everyone can put on another one.
 As facilitator you may want to think about the order in which the group wear the different 'thinking hats'.
 Below is one possible order for a creative problem solving process.
 The roles the 'hats' bring give you a chance to thoroughly examine every option and to prioritise or choose the best one(s).

-This tool actively seeks out the optimistic analysis, the pessimistic analysis etc., so every idea is thoroughly tested and when the decision is made, it's made on the basis of a creative and thorough process.back to more detailed prioritisation and planning tools ^
+This tool actively seeks out the optimistic analysis, the pessimistic analysis etc., so every idea is thoroughly tested and when the decision is made, it's made on the basis of a creative and thorough process.

 15 – 30 minutes; 3 – 20 people per group

 Got several ideas and can't decide which one to go for?
 Simply list the benefits and drawbacks of each idea and compare the results.
-This can be done as a full group, or by asking pairs, or small groups to work on the pros and cons of one option and report back to the group.back to more detailed prioritisation and planning tools ^
+This can be done as a full group, or by asking pairs, or small groups to work on the pros and cons of one option and report back to the group.
+One benefit of this tool, is that it allows you to talk about the drawbacks of particular ideas in a way that isn't too personalised.

 15 – 30 minutes; 3 – 20 people per group